morepath/morepath/doc/superpowers.rst

       return "Editable"

 How does Morepath know whether someone has ``Edit`` permission?
-We need to tell it using the :meth:`morepath.AppBase.permission` directive.
+We need to tell it using the :meth:`morepath.App.permission` directive.
 We can implement any rule we want, for instance this one::

   @app.permission(model=Document, permission=Edit)